Ripley6811/Parallax-Outbreak/README.md

 There are three modes of game-play; "Easy", "Hard" and "Insane!".
 Ball max speed increases with each difficulty level and the number of hits required before balls double also increases with difficulty.
-"Insane!" also has blocks regenerating every few seconds.
+"Insane!" also has *blocks regenerating* every few seconds.

 **Desktop**: Use arrow keys to move the paddle and "UP" to launch the ball.

 **Android**: Touch the screen to launch the ball and angle the device downward in the direction you want the paddle to move.

+2 points for every block hit and negative 1 point for each paddle hit.

 When the game ends, tap or click on screen to return to the options menu.